UCL-ARC/green-hpc-course/episodes/carbon-awareness.md

 ### Carbon intensity

-Carbon intensity measures how much carbon (CO<sub>2</sub>e) is emitted per kilowatt-hour (kWh) of electricity consumed.
+*Carbon Intensity (CI)* measures how much carbon (CO<sub>2</sub>e) is emitted per kilowatt-hour (kWh) of electricity consumed.
 The standard unit of carbon intensity is gCO<sub>2</sub>e/kWh, or grams of carbon per kilowatt hour.

 If your computer is plugged directly into a wind farm, its electricity would have a carbon intensity of 0 gCO<sub>2</sub>e/kWh since a wind farm emits no carbon to produce that electricity.
-However, most people can't plug directly into wind farms; instead, they plug into power grids supplied with electricity from various sources.
+However, most people cannot plug directly into wind farms; instead, they plug into power grids supplied with electricity from various sources.

 :::::::::::::::::::::::::::::::::::::::: callout